 Rotarians will accept donations of used books from 10 a.m. to 2 p.m. on the following Saturdays: October 4, 11 and 18.
 Books in good condition are welcome and appreciated; no textbooks or encyclopedias please.

-Learn to play American Mahjongg on Friday afternoons at 1 p.m. starting on Friday September 12th at Red Hook Public Library and continuing for at least 4 weeks.
+Learn to play American Mahjongg on Friday afternoons at 1 p.m.
+Fridays in September & October at Red Hook Public Library.

 Mahjongg, a 4-player game of skill, strategy and luck, originated in ancient China and is making a comeback today.
 We’ll teach you to play – all supplies provided.
 All are welcome to attend this program.